Clear filters

 Of course if they are rescuing things like parts of the eye and parts of the heart that are useful for medicinal things, there is another story too.
 138 Mr KNOLL: They use the pig's eye to practise laser surgery.
 139 The Hon.

-A large percentage of the Priority 1 and Priority 2 electrical breaches were identified during OTR audits conducted with SAPOL on premises that were cultivating cannabis.
+An increasing percentage of the Priority 1 and Priority 2 electrical breaches were identified during OTR audits conducted with SA Police on premises that were cultivating cannabis.

 Presented by